 Business organisations and resources designed to encourage industry growth

 The Canberra region’s cyber businesses and researchers have a strong collaborative working relationship with an objective to grow the region’s cyber industry.
 Canberra delivers a unique and connected network of higher education and research institutions, businesses and government agencies through the CBR Innovation Network.
 In addition, the ACT Government and key industry players including ANU, UNSW Canberra, Data61, UC and CIT have established the Canberra Cyber Network (CCN).
-The CCN was established in response to the Commonwealth Government’s emphasis on cyber security, as demonstrated by the DWP, the National Cyber Security Strategy and the establishment of the Cyber Security Industry Network.
-The CCN is a node of the national Cyber Security Industry Network and provides an opportunity to collaboratively grow the cyber security sector in Canberra including collaboration with other parties in joint projects.
+The CCN was established in response to the Commonwealth Government’s emphasis on cyber security, as demonstrated by the Defence White Paper, the National Cyber Security Strategy and the establishment of the Cyber Security Industry Network.
+The CCN is a node of the National Cyber Security Industry Network and provides an opportunity to collaboratively grow the cyber security sector in Canberra including collaboration with other parties in joint projects.

 Click here to view Canberra’s Cyber Security Capability Directory